Know the cost of the deal while you can still act on it.

 Budgeted vs. committed vs. actual, by workstream, always current

-Every line carries budget, committed, actual and forecast, with variance and a Red / Amber / Green status.
+Advilink pulls the committed and actual figures out of the source documents itself, so every line carries budget, committed, actual and forecast, with variance and a Red / Amber / Green status.
 You see the cost position of the whole deal at a glance, and where it is heading.

 - RAG status per budget line, rolled up to the deal